Attack on Teslić

 The Attack on Teslić was an attempt by the Army of the Republic of Bosnia and Herzegovina (ARBiH) to take Teslić and the surrounding settlements from the Army of Republika Srpska (VRS) in October 1994 during the Bosnian War.
-All attacks on the city were successfully defended by the VRS.
+All attacks on the city were countered by the VRS.
 After the signing of the Washington Agreement in late march 1994, which ended the Croat-Bosniak War in the Tešanj-Maglaj enclave, the ARBiH saved significant forces that were on the front lines against the 111th Croatian Defence Council (HVO) brigade from Žepče and transferred them to the Serb front line towards Teslić.

 In the Tešanjsko-Maglaj enclave of the ARBiH as part of the 7th TG "South" until the middle of 1994 (it refers to the 2nd and 3rd Corps of the ARBiH), included four brigades and one independent battalion.
 In the northeast of the enclave there was also the 110th brigade of HVO "Usora" (held to the Muslim side) with 2,000 men.
 With the signing of the Muslim-Croat peace, an offensive had been launched on Teslić by the ARBiH earlier in the year that proved stagnant.
 In October, they were better prepared to launch a new attack.

 Timeline of the Attack

-The Bosnian Serb side realized that the town of Teslić was in danger because it was only 5 km from the front line, and the 1st Krajina Corps was facing a threat from the front to the west.
-The Army of Republika Srpska (VRS) was ready to defend Teslić, Banja Vrućica and the surrounding settlements.
-The most powerful and well-prepared attack on Teslić began on October 3 and lasted a little more than a week.
+The Bosnian Serb side realized that there was about to be a struggle for Teslić, located only 5 km from the front line, while the 1st Krajina Corps was facing pressure from the front to the west.
+The Army of Republika Srpska (VRS) was ready to hold on to Teslić, Banja Vrućica and the surrounding settlements.
+The most powerful and well-prepared attack on VRS for Teslić began on October 3 and lasted a little more than a week.
 Operational Group "North" of the 3rd Corps of the ARBiH was involved in the attack.

 The 202nd Mountain Brigade of the ARBiH began the attack and went for the positions of the 1st Teslić Brigade and advances to the suburbs of Teslić and Banja Vrućica and captures the Husar Peak.
-The ARBiH targeted settlements near Teslić with artillery attacks, fortunately they could not cause much damage, because the VRS did not allow the enemy to approach the town of Teslić, but the people were worried about what would happen if the ARBiH entered Teslić.
-But with a counteroffensive on October 10 and 11, the VRS regained the lost lines and returned the Muslim fighters to their initial positions.
-And with that, she saved Teslić from potential attacks until the end of the war.
+The ARBiH targeted settlements near Teslić with artillery attacks, which did not cause much damage, as the VRS resisted the approach the town of Teslić.
+But with a counteroffensive on October 10 and 11, the VRS regained the lost lines which they held on to until the signing of the Dayton Agreement.